-Once a change has completed its initial intake, validation, testing, and deployed the change can then be verified and closed.
+Once a change has completed its initial intake, validation, testing, and has been deployed the change can then be verified and closed.
 This process involves communicating the movement of the change into the production environment, publishing associated documentation to affected customers, and validating the change.
 The CMB team will update the change state to Deploy/Launch.
 The Release Notes are the designated communication to the business and end-user community.

-When the communication and documentation portion is completed, the ticket can be formally closed within SN after the requestor has validated it.
+When the communication and documentation portion is completed, the ticket can be formally closed within SN after the requester has validated it.
 In general, two weeks are given to validate the change in production and offer feedback if the corrective action did not fully address the issue or the requirement.
 Validation may occur by the SN ticket originator, application user, functional/technical experts, or CSB personnel.
-In the event no issues are reported, and the ticket is not manually closed, SN will automatically change the state to Closed Complete 14 calendar days after Deploy/Launch state is applied.
-If an implemented change requires further action(s) to complete the documented solution the original Enhancement/Defect will be re-opened in SN.
+In the event no issues are reported, SN will automatically change the state to Closed Complete 14 calendar days after Deploy/Launch state is applied.
+If an implemented change requires further action(s) to complete the documented solution the original enhancement/defect will be reopened in SN.
 The Production Manager must approve prior to performance of the action.